sjsussman/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) While they both loop through an array or object .map returns a new array automatically and .forEach does not.

 2. Explain the difference between a callback and a higher order function.
+A higher order function uses a callback as a parameter.
+A callback function is passed into a higher order function.

 3. What is closure?
+Closure refers to an inner function calling information from a parent function.

 4. Describe the four rules of the 'this' keyword.

+  1. Global Binding will return the window or global object.
+If strict mode in enabled this will be undefined.
+  2. Implicit Binding will refer to the whatever object is to the left of the dot(.) when a function is called
+  3. New Binding will point to a  new object that is constructed with the New keyword.
+  4. Explicit Binding will refer to a specifc value after it is modified with .call, .bind, or .apply

 5. Why do we need super() in an extended class?
+To call back the attributes and methods of the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.